TRF Blog (Post #3): Teeth, Hooves & Xrays!

 Thanks to our Heroes for the Horses

 We simply cannot say THANK YOU enough times to Dr. Jaynes, her team and Ashley at Precision Hoof Care for their incredible care for our rescues.
-We similarly cannot say THANK YOU adequately to each of the generous TRF supporters who have made gifts to support the rehabilitation and special care required by Joey, Candyman, Iceman and Emma.
+We similarly cannot say THANK YOU adequately to each of the generous TRF supporters who have made gifts to support the rehabilitation and special care required by Joey, Candyman, Iceman and Emmy.
 You are all heroes for the horses!

 We were overwhelmed with the response to our Derby Day email and we’re steadily marching toward our goal of $40,000 ($10,000 per horse) to cover the supplies, care and additional medicines required by our “forgotten four”.
 Please visit our TRF Rescues Webpage to learn more and give (every little bit helps!) and click here to read the “Forgotten Four” email (and share with your friends).